home-assistant/companion.home-assistant/docs/integrations/android-quick-settings.md

 *  `script` Turn on script
 *  `switch` Toggle

+State Display via Binary Sensor:

+To address entities that perform actions (such as toggling or pressing) without changing their state, tiles can now be linked to a `binary_sensor`.
+This sensor provides visual feedback on the tile, representing the actual state of the entity.
+This feature is ideal for entities like switches controlling mechanisms (e.g., a garage door opener) where the state (open or closed) needs to be monitored separately.

 Optional additional settings:

 * Tiles will use the entity icon by default.
 Tap on the icon to use a different icon for the tile.